Licence and Permit Checklist

 Many people think when you register a business, you’re all set and can begin selling goods or providing services immediately.
 But you also need to know which business licences and business permits your new startup might require.

 Permits and licences can be different for your business, it’s not possible to provide detailed information about the permits you’ll require, but the following checklist can serve as a helpful guide to get you started.

 Virtually all businesses will need a licence of some sort, and many will need to apply for a number of different licences and permits.
 The types of licences and permits your business requires will depend, among on the type of industry you’re in.

 Your Checklist to Licences | Permits | Regulations

 Not all of these licences and permits will be required for your business, however, you will need to do further research into which are applicable to your particular business.
 Still, here is a list of common regulations, licences, permits and information to assist you further:

 Businesses are required to register their business as a Sole Trader, Partnership or Limited Liability Company.
 It’s important that you register your business.
 To register your business and get help on how to register your business, click here: Business Registration.

 Every business must apply for business tax number and if you are employing staff, you will need to get yourself setup with PAYE (Pay As Your Earn) and other taxes.
 If you haven’t started with tax information and need help, click here for Tax Registration.

-Specific types of businesses or businesses in particular industries may require special professional or occupational licenses.
-For example, child care businesses must obtain a special license.
-Professions such as lawyers and accountants are also often regulated and may require special professional licenses.
+Specific types of businesses or businesses in particular industries may require special professional or occupational licences.
+For example, child care businesses must obtain a special licence.
+Professions such as lawyers and accountants are also often regulated and may require special professional licences.